Quick Links Menu.

 - 2. Increased accommodations

-- 3. Substitution of standard vice troop accommodations for relief crews (partially offset by reduction from three to two relief crews).
+- 3. Substitution of standard vice troop accommodations for relief crews (partially offset by a reduction from three to two relief crews).

 - 4. Greater reentry body stowage requirements.